This post may contain affiliate links.

 You have three main options when travelling in Vietnam.
 Train, road or flying.
 Each has there pros and cons and I’ll briefly touch on that below.

 I’ll just tell you up-front here, if you’re thinking of hiring a bicycle in Vietnam, bring your own helmet from home.
 I’m a triathlete and finding a genuine, safe, cycle helmet in Vietnam was hard.
-The roads aren’t as dangerous as they look and driving is very respectful of cyclists.
-I felt safer here than in Australia.
+If you’re visiting Vietnam with kids, most certainly do this and don’t take risks with kids and scooters.
+However dangerous, the roads aren’t quite as dangerous as they look and driving is very respectful of cyclists.
+I felt safer here on my road bike than in Australia.

 Often you’ll use a mix of the above and if you go off the coast to Ha Long Bay in the north or Phu Quoc Island in the south you may end up using ferries.
 Read about getting to Phu Quoc and special visa arrangements for this beautiful island here.